 Students learn about anatomical modeling, use of cosmetics and techniques of restorative art.
 The course covers bone structure, facial muscles and color.
 Additional topics include wax treatments and mouth and eye modeling.

 According to the National Funeral Directors Association (NFDA), requirements for pursuing a career in the field of mortuary science include an associate's degree in mortuary science, a 1-year internship and completion of state and national exams (www.nfda.org).
-The U.S. Bureau of Labor Statistics (BLS) projected that the number of funeral director careers will increase by 12% during the period of 2008-2018 (www.bls.gov).
-The median salary for embalmers as of 2009 was $40,620, the BLS reported, while funeral directors earned a median salary of $52,210 in 2008.
+The U.S. Bureau of Labor Statistics (BLS) projected that the number of funeral service occupations will increase by 5% during the period of 2014-2024 (www.bls.gov).
+The median salary for all funeral service careers as of 2015 was $53,390, the BLS reported, while morticians, undertakers and funeral directors earned a median salary of $48,490.

 Continuing Education and Licensure